Team 0%

 Team 0% is a community project with the aim to ensure that every user-made course in Super Mario Maker and Super Mario Maker 2 has been completed by at least one person other than the original uploader.

 The project completed all courses in Super Mario Maker before the scheduled shutdown of the Wii U and Nintendo 3DS online servers in April 2024.
-As of April 2024, the project's goal is to clear all uncleared courses in Super Mario Maker 2 created before the shutdown of the online servers of the game.
+As of April 2024, the project's goal is to clear all uncleared courses in Super Mario Maker 2.

 Background

 Super Mario Maker is a 2015 video game for the Wii U (Note: A version for the Nintendo 3DS exists, but online course sharing was not possible on this platform.) wherein players can create and play 2D platformer levels known in-game as "courses" using mechanics from various entries in the Super Mario series.
 These courses could then be published for others to play, as long as the course's creator was able to verify the course by first completing it themselves.